CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.4.md

 # Exercise 3.4: Using Microsoft 365 Copilot in Excel

-In this exercise, you will learn how to use Microsoft 365 Copilot to enhance your data analysis and management in Excel.
-You will explore how Copilot helps with finding insights, creating formulas, and transforming data into visual representations.
-This includes tasks such as generating data insights, creating new columns, and customizing your data presentation efficiently.
+In this exercise, you will use Microsoft 365 Copilot in Excel to analyze a Campaign Awareness Report, generate insights, and create calculated columns using AI-powered formulas.

 ## Overview